 Be sure to do your homework when deciding on a hypnotherapist to work with.
 Training, experience, and rapport with the practitioner are vital.

-Would you consider hypnosis to reduce your anxiety?
+Would you consider hypnosis for anxiety?